Bill Hayden: Opposition leader (1977–1983)

-In December Labor surprised many pundits by its failure to win the vital Flinders by-election in Victoria, further raising doubts about Hayden's ability to lead the ALP to power.
+In December, Labor surprised many pundits by its failure to win the vital Flinders by-election in Victoria, further raising doubts about Hayden's ability to lead the ALP to power.
 On 3 February 1983, in a meeting in Brisbane, various leading Labor figures, including Paul Keating and Senator John Button, told Hayden that he must resign.
 He reluctantly accepted their advice.
 Hawke was then elected leader on 8 February, unopposed.

 Fraser had been well aware of the infighting within Labor and wanted to call an election before the party could replace Hayden with Hawke.
-On the same morning that Hayden resigned—and unaware that Hayden had resigned—Fraser asked for, and was granted, an election for 5 March.
-Fraser only learned of Hayden's resignation a few hours before the election writs were issued.
+He believed that if he put Parliament into "caretaker mode" early enough, Labor would essentially be frozen with Hayden as its leader.
+On the same morning that Hayden resigned, Fraser asked for, and was granted, an election for 5 March.
+Unknown to Fraser, however, Hayden resigned two hours before Fraser travelled to Yarralumla.
+He only learned of Hayden's resignation a few hours before the election writs were issued.
 At a press conference that afternoon Hayden, still chagrined, said that "a drover's dog could lead the Labor Party to victory, the way the country is".
 Hayden's quip about a "drover's dog" became part of Australian political history.
-Hayden himself referred to it good-humouredly many years when he said, "There are so many things I did in my political life that I am very proud of. ...
+Hayden himself referred to it good-humouredly many years later when he said, "There are so many things I did in my political life that I am very proud of. ...
 But the one thing I am remembered for is damn well saying 'A drover's dog could win the next election'.
 It seems to have settled into political idiom.
 The only person who didn't like it was Bob Hawke."

-Foreign Minister (1983–1988)
+Foreign minister (1983–1988)

-Labor won the 1983 election handily, and Hayden became Minister for Foreign Affairs and Trade.
+Labor won the 1983 election in a rout, handing the Coalition what is still the worst defeat of a sitting non-Labor government since Federation.
+Hayden became Minister for Foreign Affairs and Trade.
 In that post, he advocated closer integration between Australia and its Asian neighbours.
 In a 1983 interview, he stated: "Australia is changing.
 We're an anomaly as a European country in this part of the world.
-There's already a large and growing Asian population in Australia and it is inevitable in my view that Australia will become a Eurasian country over the next century or two.
+There's already a large and growing Asian population in Australia and it is inevitable in my view that Australia will become an Eurasian country over the next century or two.
 Australian Asians and Europeans will marry another and a new race will emerge: I happen to think that's desirable."

-As Foreign Minister Hayden had oversight of the Australian foreign aid program.
+As Foreign Minister, Hayden had oversight of the Australian foreign aid program.
 He pursued efforts to engage Vietnam and Cambodia despite vehement opposition from allied nations and key stakeholders.
-In 1983 Hayden announced a review of the Australian foreign aid program (known as the "Jackson Review" after the chair, Sir Gordon Jackson) which reported in March 1984.
+In 1983, Hayden announced a review of the Australian foreign aid program (known as the "Jackson Review" after the chair, Sir Gordon Jackson), which reported in March 1984.
 The main recommendations of the report, which were directed at improving the professional quality of the Australian aid program, were accepted by the Government.
-During the next few years, in various speeches Hayden set out the foreign aid priorities of the government.
+During the next few years, in various speeches, Hayden set out the foreign aid priorities of the government.